 Anyone can type a perfect GPA into their resume but it is much harder to actually earn a perfect grade.
 Be skeptical of high GPAs and stellar education credentials, especially if they are accompanied by a lackluster employment history or an unimpressive skill set.
 Request sealed official transcripts to back up your candidate’s claims, or better yet, allow a professional screening service to do the heavy lifting for you!

 Have you ever been impressed by a resume only discover a candidate was hiding some worrisome information?
 What sends up red flags for you when you review a resume?
-Share your insights with us by starting a conversation on our Facebook wallor finding us on Twitter!
+Contact us to discuss employment background screening!